Employers and Universities: Work with us?

 Divers can train from 16 years old, but it's unusual to find work that young and you must be at least 18 to work as an offshore diver.

-What other skills do I need?
+What other skills do I need to become a commercial diver?

-If you want to become an inspection diver, for example, you might need to learn photography and understand faults found in metal such as corrosion and weld faults.
 For other roles, concrete inspection, underwater welding and cutting skills are often required too.
-Because divers can work very remotely and live in chambers where it takes days to decompress back to the surface, they may have to learn some medical skills including setting up I.V. fluids and taking care of a casualty who has been injured on the seabed.
-As with any offshore work you will need an offshore survival qualification and depending on the job, the company you work for might require you to do extra safety training.
+Because divers can work very remotely and live in chambers where it takes days to decompress back to the surface, they may have to learn some medical skills including setting up IV fluids and taking care of a casualty who has been injured on the seabed.

 What are the best parts of the job?